nklsla/KubeNest/setup/setup_ssh.md

 </details>

+## Connnect with public IP
+You find your public ip at [whatismyip.com](https://www.whatismyip.com) or if you're using VPN, have a look in your routers WAN-settings/status.
+This setup __does not__ account for a VPN.
+```
+ssh -p <SSH-port> <usr>@<host_WAN_ip>
+```

 ### Router port forwarding
 To allow a `ssh`-connection and forwarding it from a public IP address, via the router to the host machine you need to create a port forwarding in your router.
 This is typically found under the `WAN-settings` or similar.
 Forward the `WAN` and `LAN` ports to your selected `ssh`-port and make sure it is forwarding to the correct local IP (the `control-plane` node in this case).

 Normally a router is accessed from `192.168.1.1` or `192.168.0.1`.
 See the backside of your router for specifications.

-## Connnect using public ip address
-You find your public ip at [whatismyip.com](https://www.whatismyip.com) or if you're using VPN, have a look in your routers WAN-settings/status.
-This setup __does not__ account for a VPN.
-```
-ssh -p <SSH-port> <usr>@<host_WAN_ip>
-```
-## Setup a Dynamic Domain Name System (DDNS)
+### Setup a Dynamic Domain Name System (DDNS)
 Unless you have a static IP-address from your internet service provider (ISP) you'll have to keep track of your IP-address to connect over the internet.
 To automate this there is DDNS.\
 - Create a free account on [dynu.com](https://www.dynu.com) and create a DDNS service and add your current public IP.
 - Follow their guide under DDNS > Setup to start the `IP Update protocol` for automatic updates when the public IP changes.\